Hey Kids (Start Here)

 When Hermann wakes, his disorientation is complete.

-He cannot remember how he arrived here, in this unfamiliar cement room with its dim lights and the quiet whir of foreign ventilation.
-He scrambles for context, for things that happened recently; he flips a through a disordered set of memories—Bavaria and Berlin and Alaska and Hong Kong, whiteboards and chalkboards and Jaegers run too long.
-He can’t—he can’t quite piece everything together; his thoughts feel like they’re tangled in something he can’t see.
+He can’t remember how he arrived here, in this unfamiliar cement room with its dim lights and the quiet whir of constant ventilation.
+He scrambles for context and flips through a disordered set of memories—Bavaria and Berlin and Alaska and Hong Kong, whiteboards and chalkboards and Jaegers long gone.
+He can’t piece everything together; his thoughts are tangled in something he can’t see.

-But he is not entirely lacking for reference frames.
+But he is not wholly lacking in reference frames.

 He shuts his eyes.

 Stop, he wants to say.
-This is not a thing for you to find, alone, in a darkened room as you make pass after pass at quantum mechanics that you should have never tried to shoulder and that shouldn’t yield to you at all, you sloppy, quixotic nightmare of a scientist.
+This is no thing for you to find, alone, in a dim room as you make pass after pass at quantum mechanics that shouldn’t yield to you at all, you sloppy, quixotic nightmare of a scientist.
 Don’t look at what you’ll find there, it’s not for you; it’s never been for you, go back to where you came from; teach cell-lines not to die.

-Hermann shifts, trying to sit using muscles with the consistency of cooling toffee.
+Hermann shifts.
+He tries to sit using muscles that have the strength and consistency of cooling toffee.

-Hermann opens his mouth, but Newton lifts his hand, shakes his head, and whispers, “Nope.
+He opens his mouth to demand as much, Newton lifts a finger to his lips, gives Hermann a stern look, and shakes his head.
+“Nope.
 I’m not even here.
 Don’t talk to me.
 Go back to sleep.”

-Hermann does not go back to sleep, he forces himself into a sitting position and makes a nearly successful grab for his own computer.
+Hermann forces himself into a sitting position and makes a nearly successful grab for his own computer.

 “What are you doing?”
 Hermann hisses.

 “Doing?
-Like, fifty different things in blazing simultaneity,” Newton whispers.
+Me?
+Like, fifty different things in blazing simultaneity,” Newton smirks.
 “It’s very attractive.
-What’s wrong.
+What’s wrong?
 Relax.
-You totally fainted during a three hour meeting with Herc Hansen, it was very dramatic, just lie down, dude, lie down.”
+You fainted during a three hour meeting with Herc Hansen, and I…” he pauses, leaving the cadence open, relishing his own building melodrama, then finishes with an understated: “…yelled at him.”

-“My only kind,” Newton agrees, unmistakably conciliatory.
-“You used to flatter me so much.
+“My only kind,” Newton agrees, conciliatory and intolerable.
+“Y’know, you used to flatter me so much.
 Why is that not a thing that still happens, hmm?”

 “That was when I thought I knew you,” Hermann replies flatly.

-It occurs to him then that he ought to be kinder to Newton, that he does not know where all his pent up anger comes from, that he has never known where it comes from, that that is a lie, that he knows, he knows exactly where it comes from, it comes from the long trail of years in which no one listened to him, it derives from the observation that no one is listening now for reasons he does not understand, that none of them are listening, and why can he not be like Dr. Lightcap, who burned like a torch every moment of every day, who fluxed into all that was required of her, who had certainly never felt like something half-dead even when she was, who could shift the course of history, kill a kaiju with a machine of the mind, and still retain the energy to scream.
+It occurs to Hermann, as it often does in brief moments of sanity, that he ought to be kinder to Newton; the man is not responsible for the long chain of years in which no one listened to him, he’s not responsible for the fact that no one is listening now.
+Why can’t Hermann be like Dr. Lightcap, who burned like a torch every moment of every day, who fluxed into all that was required of her, who had certainly never felt like something half-dead even when she was, who could shift the course of history, kill a kaiju with a machine of the mind, and come home and write a fundable grant.

 He shakes his head.